mooss/godefarig/README.md

 ## OS

 This project was only tested on gnu/linux.
-All components used are supposed to be OS independant, so it should work under other OSes but it might need some tweaking.
+All components are supposed to be OS independant, so it should work under other OSes but might need some tweaking.

 ## Dependencies